-Caltrans has prepared an Initial Study for the project and, pending public review, expects to determine from this study that the proposed project would not have a significant impact on the environment for the following reasons:
+Caltrans has prepared an Initial Study for the project and, following public review, has determined from this study that the proposed project would not have a significant impact on the environment for the following reasons:

 - The project would have "No Impact" with regard to Agricultural and Forest Resources, Air Quality, Energy, Geology and Soils, Hazards and Hazardous Materials, Land Use and Planning, Mineral Resources, Noise, Population and Housing, Public Services, Recreation, Transportation/Traffic, Tribal Cultural Resources, Utilities and Service Systems, and Wildfire. - The project would have a "Less Than Significant Impact" with regard to Aesthetics, Biological Resources, Cultural Resources, Greenhouse Gas Emissions, and Hydrology and Water Quality.